FIOR DI LEVANTE Back-to-back Trips on 26 July 2016

 Another view of the FIOR DI LEVANTE before I had to board her for the return trip, otherwise I would have waited until the next ship's return from Zakynthos.

 I left the port of of Kyllini at approximately 07:30.
-The sun had completely risen, and now I could see everything perfectly.
+The sun had now completely risen, so the daylight enabled me to take even more clear pictures.
 Here is a view of the DIONISIOS SOLOMOS, this time heading towards the opposite direction.

-The beautiful DIONISIOS SOLOMOS returning from her first trip to Zakynthos.
+The beautiful DIONISIOS SOLOMOS seen returning from her first trip to Zakynthos to Kyllini.

-The DIONISIOS SOLOMOS has been, for the past two summers, the only Zante Ferries ship to actually operate on the Ionian Sea.
-Indeed, her other two fleetmates, the ANDREAS KALVOS (a former Ionian Sea veteran) and the ADAMANTIOS KORAIS both operate on the Western Cyclades (the former since 2015 and the latter since 2009, after initially operating on the Piraeus-Paros-Naxos-Ios-Santorini line in 2008).
+A view of the DIONISIOS SOLOMOS while she sails towards Kyllini.
+For the past two summers, she has been the only ship of Zante Ferries that has been operating on the Ionian Sea.
+Indeed, her other two fleetmates, namely the ANDREAS KALVOS (a former Ionian Sea veteran) and the ADAMANTIOS KORAIS both operate on the Western Cyclades (the former since 2015 and the latter since 2009, after initially operating on the Piraeus-Paros-Naxos-Ios-Santorini line in 2008).

-The DIONISIOS SOLOMOS on the Ionian Sea, more imposing with her orange hull.
+The DIONISIOS SOLOMOS seen on the Ionian Sea, being more imposing with her fully-painted orange hull.

-Apart from her new livery, the DIONISIOS SOLOMOS also had a new feature.
-Indeed, a decal celebrating Zante Ferries' 25 years of operations was printed over her hull next to her stern, next to her upper garage.
-Zante Ferries is known in Greek as ANMEZ (the direct translation in English being 'Anonymous Shipping and Transportation Company of Zakynthos').
-The company began its operations in 1991, having bought the Ro-Ro carrier ship AGIOS DIONISIOS I, a 1959-built ferry which previously had many years of experience on the Cyclades.
-After four years with Zante Ferries, she was replaced by the younger Ro-Ro carrier ship AGIOS DIONISIOS S (built in 1972), which went on to operate for the following four years, before the company bought its first-ever passenger ferry, the DIONISIOS SOLOMOS.
+Apart from her new livery, the DIONISIOS SOLOMOS also had a new feature that was added near her aft section.
+Indeed, this was a sign celebrating Zante Ferries' 25 years of operations was printed over her hull next to her stern, next to her upper garage.
+Zante Ferries is known in Greek as ANMEZ (which is the acronym for 'Anonymi Naftiliaki Metaforiki Etaireia Zakynthou', with the direct translation in English being 'Anonymous Shipping and Transportation Company of Zakynthos').
+The company began its operations in 1991, having bought the Ro-Ro carrier AGIOS DIONISIOS I, a 1959-built ferry which previously had many years of experience on the Cyclades.
+After four years with Zante Ferries, she was replaced by the younger Ro-Ro carrier AGIOS DIONISIOS S (built in 1972), which went on to operate for the following four years, before the company bought its first-ever passenger ferry, namely the DIONISIOS SOLOMOS.
 Both ships were scrapped in 2007 and 2014, respectively.

-The DIONISIOS SOLOMOS returning to the port of Kyllini.
+The DIONISIOS SOLOMOS seen as she is returning to the port of Kyllini.

-As the FIOR DI LEVANTE approaches the port of Zakynthos once again, the other ship which I had previously seen, the ZAKYNTHOS 1, is preparing for her own return to Kyllini.
+As the FIOR DI LEVANTE approaches the port of Zakynthos once again, the other ship which I had previously seen, namely the ZAKYNTHOS I, was preparing for her own return to Kyllini.

-The ZAKYNTHOS 1 resting in her namesake island, a few minutes before her departure.
+The ZAKYNTHOS I resting in her namesake island, a few minutes before her departure.

-The ZAKYNTHOS 1 seen as the FIOR DI LEVANTE prepares to dock next to her.
+The ZAKYNTHOS I seen as the FIOR DI LEVANTE prepares to dock next to her.

-Another view of the ZAKYNTHOS 1 just before the FIOR DI LEVANTE enters the port of Zakynthos.
+Another view of the ZAKYNTHOS I just before the FIOR DI LEVANTE enters the port of Zakynthos.

-The ZAKYNTHOS 1 seen as we begin to enter the port.
+The ZAKYNTHOS I seen as we begin to enter the port.

-The ZAKYNTHOS 1 in what was her permanent docking spot for five years, when she was laid-up due to her owners' then-economic difficulties, though some of their economic difficulties still remain, even today.
+The ZAKYNTHOS I seen in what had previously her permanent docking spot for five years, when she was laid-up due to her owners' then-economic difficulties, although some of their economic difficulties still remain, even today.
 This was the major reason why the ship was chartered to Kefalonian Lines.

-The FIOR DI LEVANTE has just entered the port of Zakynthos and is now ready to dock next to her Kefalonian Lines competitor.
+The FIOR DI LEVANTE has just entered the port of Zakynthos and is now ready to dock next to her Kefalonian Lines competitor, namely the ZAKYNTHOS I.

-And there ends a journey which had included back-to-back trips.
-It was a great experience to travel on my own for the first time, while also having the chance to travel with a unique ship.
-The FIOR DI LEVANTE, regardless of how many times you travel with her, remains an absolutely splendid ferry that cannot be compared to any other in the world.
-She rightfully deserves her prestigious Shippax award, and I am hopeful that she and her company will carry on their excellent service for many years to come.
+This therefore concludes an unforgettable morning consisting of back-to-back trips.
+It was a great experience to travel on my own for the first time, while also having the chance to travel with a special ferry.
+The FIOR DI LEVANTE, regardless of how many times you travel with her, remains an absolutely splendid ship whose onboard amenities belong to a category of their own.
+She rightfully deserves her accolades and the positive reception that has been expressed by the passengers traveling with her, and I am hopeful that she and her company will carry on their excellent service for many years to come.
 Once again, I would like to thank my father for making these two unique trips possible.